ZeroDeth/derekkedziora.github.io/_posts/2016-11-28-three-rules-for-success.md

 1. Listen to the TEDx talk for gist
 2. Discuss the tradeoffs and rules outlined by Raynor

+### Pre-Listening Questions

+1. In what fields is it possible to win a race to the bottom?
+2. What companies have used a low-cost, low-quality strategy for long-term success?

 ### Keywords

 rationalization (noun)